zenphantom/ml-git/README.md

 One of the major  engineer challenge is to create projects enabling efficient collaboration from anyone within a team or across organizations.
 A few questions to ask :
-* How do you distribute your dataset?
+* How do you distribute your datasets & labels?
 How do you evolve these datasets?
+* How do you list the available ML datasets & labels?
 * How do you version a ML model?
 * How do you exactly reproduce a specific ML model version?